 PFDs (Personal Flotation Devices)

-When it comes to safety, there's no room to skimp.
-It's now the law for all people in small craft to wear a PFD.
+Don't skimp on safety.
+It's the law for all people in small craft to wear a PFD.
 Find a U.S. Coast Guard-approved model and follow the rules for usage and sizing.
 PFDs are sized for infants (8-30 lbs.), children (30-50 lbs.) and youth (50-90 lbs.).
 On an infant PFD, the neck pad is critical for keeping the child's head positioned correctly in the case of capsize.
-In addition, always secure the crotch strap to make sure your child doesn't go down while the PDF goes up.
+In addition, always secure the crotch strap.

-Tip: Babies and toddlers sometimes "hate" their PFD.
-This catches many parents by surprise when they are ready to set off and the baby refuses the PFD with a tantrum.
-We've had to change plans entirely so one adult could stay back on shore with a toddler who had never seen such a strange, stiff coat.
-Therefore, if possible, prepare youngsters ahead of time at home.
+Tip: Babies and toddlers sometimes "hate" their PFDs.
+If possible, prepare youngsters ahead of time at home.
 Offer a reward for keeping it on or make a game of it.
 Explain its purpose without creating a scare.

 Lines and Floats